robertwbuchkowski/multnutFW/README.md

 #>  0.1967213 38.3267880 10.3542095  8.4071270 32.6700000
 ```

-It also outputs matricies of carbon (and any other nutrient) flow
+It also outputs matrices of carbon (and any other nutrient) flow
 throughout the food web.
 To get the output matrix for another element,
 simply put that element’s name in the place of “Carbon”.